login

 The above may contain forward-looking statements.
 Actual results and trends in the future may differ materially from those suggested or implied by any forward-looking statements in the above depending on a variety of factors.
 All written and oral forward-looking statements attributable to us or persons acting on our behalf are expressly qualified in their entirety by the previous statements.
 Except for any obligations to disclose information as required by applicable laws, we undertake no obligation to update any information contained above or to publicly release the results of any revisions to any statements that may be made to reflect events or circumstances that occur, or that we become aware of, after the date of the publishing of the above.

 Private placements of securities accessible through the iintoo™ social network real-estate investment platform (the “Platform”) are intended for accredited investors.
 Such private placements of securities have not been registered under applicable securities laws, are restricted and not publicly traded, may be subject to holding period requirements, and are intended for investors who do not need a liquid investment.
 These investments are not bank deposits (and thus are not insured by the FDIC or by any other federal governmental agency), are not guaranteed by and iintoo Investments Ltd. (“iintoo”) or any third party working on our behalf, and may lose value.
 Neither the Securities and Exchange Commission nor any federal or state securities commission or regulatory authority has recommended or approved any investment or the accuracy or completeness of any of the information or materials provided by or through the Platform.
-Investors may lose heir entire investment.
+Investors may lose their entire investment as private placements are speculative and illiquid.

 Equity securities are offered through Dalmore Group LLC. ("Dalmore"), a registered broker-dealer and member of FINRA (www.finra.org), member of SIPC (www.sipc.org).
 Any real estate investment accessible though the Platform involves substantial risks.
-Any projections as herein stated, are hypothetical in nature, are based on methodology deployed regarding the likelihood of various investment outcomes, do not reflect actual investment results and are not guarantees of future results, and iintoo makes no representations or warranties as to the accuracy of such information as herein stated and accepts no liability whatsoever.
+Any financial projections or projected returns are projections only, and iintoo makes no representations or warranties as to the accuracy of such information and accepts no liability therefor whatsoever.

 Investors should always conduct their own due diligence, not rely on the financial assumptions or estimates displayed herein, and should always consult with a reputable financial advisor, attorney, accountant, and any other professional that can help them to understand and assess the risks associated with any investment opportunity.
 Any investment involves substantial risks.
-Major risks, including related to the Equity Protection and/or the potential loss of some or all principal, are disclosed in the private placement memorandum for each applicable investment.
+Major risks, including the potential loss of some or all principal, are disclosed in the private placement memorandum for each applicable investment.

 Neither iintoo nor its affiliates nor Dalmore Group LLC makes investment recommendations nor do they provide investment advisory services, and no communication, including herein or through the Platform or in any other medium should be construed as such. iintoo, its employees and affiliates are not insurers or insurance brokers, and do not offer insurance services, advice or information to new or existing investors.